AudreyLL88/Electric_LadyLand_Silver/README.md

 * I had taken my fonts as a family pair and HTML validator didn't like that at all.
 * I went on google fonts and selected the fonts and their weight manually then added that link and it worked.

+**Overflow**
+* After deploying my website and submitting it for peer-review on Slack another student picked on my website having a bit of overflow on mobile.
+* I downloaded Unicorn Revealer (Chrome extenstion), grabbed a web designer friend and discovered it was the bootstrap row class in the hero-container of my Title section in index.html.
+* I removed it and it now works beautifully.

 ## Deployment ##
 ---
 Electric LadyLand Silver was developed on **GitPod**, using **GitHub** to host the repository.